Skip to content ↓

 Key Stage 4

-Like Mathematics, Computer Science underpins a huge range of subjects, and has concepts and ways of working that do not change quickly over time, including programming, algorithms and data structures.
+Computer Science students will comprehend the importance of computing within the world of technology.
+Like Mathematics, Computer Science underpins a large range of subjects and has concepts and ways of working that have not changed that quickly over time, including programming, algorithms and data structures.

 A key skill that is developed is ‘computational thinking’ and this offers insightful ways to view how information operates in many natural and engineered systems.
 Another core skill in Computer Science is computer programming which while seeming esoteric, is the closest that a student can come to thinking about thinking.
-It develops logic, rigour and problem solving which had led to Computer Science becoming a staple within the world of technology and inspiration of future ideas.
+It develops logic and problem solving which had led to Computer Science becoming a staple within the world of technology and inspiration of future ideas.

 This means: